 An edge object SHALL contain a property named targetNodeId whose value is a string that identifies the target node (the node at which the edge ends).
 It SHALL equal the id property (§3.28.2) of one of the node objects (§3.28) in the containing graph object (§3.27).
 It MAY equal sourceNodeId (§3.29.4).

-properties property

-An edge object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the edge that is not explicitly specified in the SARIF format.

 graphTraversal object

 General